 ArithmeticException when the result does not fit in the normalized format.

 IllegalStateException when this Timer has been destroyed, or if it is not-active.

-The instance of AbsoluteTime passed as parameter, with time values representing the absolute time at which this is expected to fire (release its handlers or skip).
+Returns or skip).
 If the dest parameter is null the result is returned in a newly allocated object.
 If the timer has been created or re-scheduled (see Timer.reschedule(High using an instance of RelativeTime for its time parameter then it will return the sum of the current time and the RelativeTime remaining time before the timer is expected to fire.
 The clock association of the returned time is the clock on which this timer is based.